-The Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Methodist University Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The program has been placed on Probation as of February 1, 2019, by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin TX 78731-3101.